-The compilation of the IPPI broadly follows, where possible, the recommendations outlined in Producer price index manual, theory and practice published jointly by the ILO, IMF and other international organizations .1This means that procedures for data collection and validation, data imputation and indexation can be reconciled with the methodology outlined therein and is broadly consistent with other national statistics offices' best practices.
-Certain areas where SCAD falls short of international best practices are currently being addressed, such as increased periodicity, timeliness and quality adjustments of the survey data.
+The compilation of the IPI is based on the same dataset as the IPPI which broadly follows, where possible, the recommendations outlined in Producer price index manual, theory and practice published jointly by the ILO, IMF and other international organizations.
+This means that procedures for data collection and validation, data imputation and indexation can be reconciled with the methodology outlined therein and is broadly consistent with other national statistics offices' best practices.